kevinalberts/gta-v-triggerbot/README.md

 # Gta V Triggerbot
 Simple GTA:V Triggerbot that autoupdates itself.
 Written in AutoIt.

+# Tutorial
 Install AutoIt 3.3.14.5 or more.
 Put Console.au3 and NtProcess.au3 into Include folder in your AutoIt installation path.
 Extract triggerbot.ini file to your desktop.
 Run or compile script as x64.

-# IsPressed function a.k.a hotkey
+OR
+Just extract triggerbot.ini file to your desktop.
+Run the exe

+# Settings
-You can change the hotkey inside triggerbot.ini.
+You can change the target type and the hotkey inside triggerbot.ini.

 # Last Update
 Created in March 2021, Updated in April 2023.